 - blend with water brushes or blending pens

 - use regular stamp cleaner with this ink

 - these inks are recommended for most stamping projects

 - They are not for projects where you plan to use watercolors or coloring with alcohol markers after stamping the image

 Pigment Exclusive Inks®

-- come in colors White Daisy, Colonial White and as Mini Pigment Pad Sets in all other colors
+- come in colors White Daisy, and a few other colors

 - are water-based pigment inks